Tuesday, March 31, 2026

 Manga Manga

 On our recent trip to Paris I was curious what would impress our grandchildren as we walked around the city.
-There had been debate about going to Paris with Isla, who would turn 12 while in there, and her brother Nash (9).
+There had been debate about going to Paris with Isla, who would turn 12 while there, and her brother Nash (9).
 Were they old enough to appreciate it?
 They had already flown from Boston to California to visit their other grandfather and to the island of Grenada to visit their grandmother who winters there on a catamaran.
 And to a couple of other countries.

 Isla, Nash and their father Joe arrived in Paris a day ahead of us.
 They were able to drop their bags at our Airbnb apartment, but wouldn't be able to check in till 4:30, so they spent the day walking around the neighborhood near the Bastille Monument.
 Our apartment entry was at 6 Boulevard Beaumarchais.
 Next door was a small theatre showing rom-coms and on the other side was a shop called I❤️Mooviz.
 This shop sold movie related paraphernalia and was to prove the kid's Louvre and their Arc de Triomphe